Skip to main content

 Conclusion

 Common law trademark rights play an essential role in the U.S. trademark landscape.
 They provide protection for businesses that may not have the means or foresight to register federally but have built up goodwill and recognition in a particular area.
 As such, businesses, both big and small, should be aware of their rights and the rights of others.
 Before adopting and using a new trademark, it's wise to conduct thorough research to avoid potential legal battles down the road.
+Additionally, it is crucial for businesses to align their trademarks as presented in commerce with their registrations to avoid inconsistencies.
+Ensuring proper usage of trademark symbols is another critical step—'™' denotes claimed rights during the application process, while '®' signifies formal registration.
+Considering these practical measures can further solidify a brand's legal standing and recognition.

 Did this answer your question?